Moses: Longinus

 The Septuagint, the Greek version of the Hebrew Bible, impressed the pagan author of the famous classical book of literary criticism, On the Sublime, traditionally attributed to Longinus.
-The date of composition is unknown, but it is commonly assigned to the late 1st century C.E.
+The date of composition is unknown, but it is commonly assigned to the late first century CE.

 The writer quotes Genesis in a "style which presents the nature of the deity in a manner suitable to his pure and great being", but he does not mention Moses by name, calling him 'no chance person' (οὐχ ὁ τυχὼν ἀνήρ) but "the Lawgiver" (θεσμοθέτης, thesmothete) of the Jews, a term that puts him on a par with Lycurgus and Minos.
-Aside from a reference to Cicero, Moses is the only non-Greek writer quoted in the work; contextually he is put on a par with Homer and he is described "with far more admiration than even Greek writers who treated Moses with respect, such as Hecataeus and Strabo".
+Aside from a reference to Cicero, Moses is the only non-Greek writer quoted in the work; contextually he is put on a par with Homer, and he is described "with far more admiration than even Greek writers who treated Moses with respect, such as Hecataeus and Strabo".

 Josephus

 In Josephus' (37 – c.
 100 CE) Antiquities of the Jews, Moses is mentioned throughout.
-For example Book VIII Ch.
-IV, describes Solomon's Temple, also known as the First Temple, at the time the Ark of the Covenant was first moved into the newly built temple:
+For example, Book VIII Ch.
+IV describes Solomon's Temple, also known as the First Temple, at the time the Ark of the Covenant was first moved into the newly built temple:

-According to Feldman, Josephus also attaches particular significance to Moses's possession of the "cardinal virtues of wisdom, courage, temperance, and justice".
+According to Feldman, Josephus also attaches particular significance to Moses' possession of the "cardinal virtues of wisdom, courage, temperance, and justice".
 He also includes piety as an added fifth virtue.
 In addition, he "stresses Moses' willingness to undergo toil and his careful avoidance of bribery.
 Like Plato's philosopher-king, Moses excels as an educator."

 Numenius

-Numenius, a Greek philosopher who was a native of Apamea, in Syria, wrote during the latter half of the 2nd century CE.
-Historian Kennieth Guthrie writes that "Numenius is perhaps the only recognized Greek philosopher who explicitly studied Moses, the prophets, and the life of Jesus".
+Numenius of Apamea, a Greek philosopher who was a native of Apamea, in Syria, wrote during the latter half of the second century CE.
+Historian Kenneth Guthrie writes that "Numenius is perhaps the only recognized Greek philosopher who explicitly studied Moses, the prophets, and the life of Jesus".
 He describes his background: